Kyberius/podcaster/README.md

 ## Domain, Infra and Application

-With this three layer we will have the controller part of the app, like requests and mutations, logical operations, information storage and more, for this example there will only be a part for the request and maybe some audio management
+With this three layer we will have the controller part of the app, like requests and mutations, logical operations, information storage and more

 Now I will detail some decisions made for logic part of the app: